bastienmichaux/generator-jhipster-db-helper/README.md

 Upon running the main generator, it changes the naming convention to a more flexible one, registers itself as a post app hook and registers the 'fix-entity' sub-generator as a post-entity hook.

-When you create or regenerate an entity, the sub-generator `fix-entity` will after `jhipster:entity` has finished running.
+When you create or regenerate an entity, the sub-generator `fix-entity` will run after `jhipster:entity` has finished running.
-It receives information from `jhipster:entity` and uses it to find out what must modified.
+It receives information from `jhipster:entity` and uses it to find out what must be modified.

 It asks the user what values it must use as replacements for the entity and liquibase files with.
 It offers jhipster default values or user previous values if any as default answers.

 It then match correspond values and replaces them with user input using regexes.

-It stores your answer in the entity configuration file (`.jhipster/Entity.json`) and makes the necessary replacements in both ORM and changelog files.
+It stores your answer in the entity configuration file `.jhipster/Entity.json` and makes the necessary replacements in both ORM and changelog files.

 ## Contributing